Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Get Job Posts

-This endpoint retrieves all the jobs posted by a user.
+This endpoint retrieves all the jobs posted the logged in user.

 **Endpoint:**`/job/`